 Floating along glistening icebergs, humpback whales peeking through the frozen waters, experiencing the magic of the Arctic tundra is a dream for many.
 Only a short flight from the UK, the Arctic is surprisingly accessible.
-Focusing on the Arctic Circle, our cruises visit the countries of Iceland, Greenland, and Norway.
-Ships vary by expedition type, but you can view our ships and see what options are available.
+Focusing on the Arctic Circle, the expedition cruises countries including Svalbard, Iceland, Greenland, and Norway.
+Ships vary by expedition type, but you can view the ships and see what options are available.

 Most people choose to visit the Arctic in summer due to higher temperatures, and almost constant day-light.
 July and August offer the best opportunities to view wildlife, Arctic flora, and explore further North as the ice melts away.